 Following in her mentor’s footsteps, Rosalina cultivates many beautiful, rare and unusual varieties.
 Above: This variegated Graptopetalum pentandrum is one of her own introductions.

 So, what treasures did I bring home?
 One was this unusual senecio with beadlike leaves.
 And this variation of Kalanchoe luciae (paddle plant) with rolled leaves.
 Rosalina calls it the “taco kalanchoe.”
 When you’re in the area, do visit Rosalina and mention that you heard about her here.
-If you’d like a comprehensive list of “San Diego Succulent Destinations,” email me at Sunwriter7@cox.net.
+You also might want to have my comprehensive list of “San Diego Succulent Destinations.”
 Incidentally, Rosalina wasn’t the only one Cooper helped; others continue to cultivate plants once grown at his nursery.
 Above: An Aeonium ‘Sunburst’ variation.